Rayen2Z/Color-Palette-Generator/README.md

 This project showcases the integration of machine learning and web development, making it an ideal playground to test and explore the potential of Streamlit in real-world applications.

+## Future Updates
+I am currently working on expanding the capabilities of the color palette generator to accept video inputs.
+This will allow users to generate color palettes based on the dominant colors in a video, providing a unique and dynamic way to explore color schemes.

+In addition, I am also focusing on enhancing the user experience of the Streamlit app.
+I am exploring different ways to make the interface more intuitive and user-friendly, and am open to feedback and suggestions.

 ## Examples :

 &nbsp;